19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Commune with Animal.md

 You touch an animal and gain the ability to perceive through that animal's senses for the duration.
 You can also exchange thoughts with this animal.

-The animal uses their normal intelligence level, but they can give at least rudimentary information and directions about the local environment and predators / monsters.
+The animal uses their normal intelligence level, but they can give at least rudimentary information and directions about the local environment, predators, and monsters.

 You must use an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) to switch between your senses and the animal's.